nadmax/pipecraft/README.md

 ```

 ## License
+This project is under MIT license.
-MIT — free to use, adapt, and extend.
+Feel free to use, adapt, and extend.

 ## Contribute
 Found a pattern worth generalizing?
 Want to add a new language or stack?